NunoSempere/nsnvm/README.md

 Current node version managers, such as [nvm](https://github.com/nvm-sh/nvm) or [asdf](https://asdf-vm.com/) are too slow.
 In particular, they add half a second to a few seconds when loaded with bash.

-You can test this by removing these lines from your `.bashrc`:
+If you are using nvm, you can test its slowness by removing these lines from your `.bashrc`:

 ```
 export NVM_DIR="$HOME/.nvm"